-You shouldn’t use witch hazel if you’re pregnant or breastfeeding.
-More research needs to be done to determine whether witch hazel has any damaging effects on women in these groups.
+You may want to avoid witch hazel if you’re pregnant or breastfeeding.
+There isn’t enough research to determine whether witch hazel is safe for use during these times.

 Witch hazel isn’t approved for internal use.
-Ingesting witch hazel may lead to gastrointestinal problems, such as indigestion and constipation.
+Ingesting it may lead to gastrointestinal problems, such as indigestion and constipation.
 Repeatedly ingesting large amounts of witch hazel can also lead to kidney and liver damage.

 If you’re interested in using witch hazel to soothe your psoriasis symptoms, there are a few things you can do now:

-- Ask your doctor if this treatment is a good option for you.
+- Ask a dermatologist or doctor if this treatment is a good option for you.